 Gall bladder

-The gall bladder, located on the undersurface of the liver, stores and concentrates bile produced in the liver.
+The gall bladder is a pear-shaped sac located on the undersurface of the liver.
+It concentrates and stores the bile produced in the liver, releasing it in response to the presence of dietary fat in the duodenum.
 The gall bladder is composed of a highly folded mucosa (lacking a muscularis mucosae), an irregularly arranged muscularis externa without an intervening submucosa, and either an adventitia binding the gall bladder to the liver or a serosa on its peritoneal surface.
 40x

 Mucosa >